argovis/documentation/_build/html/_sources/data_management/schema.rst.txt

 Implementation
 ++++++++++++++

-Implementation of Argo's schema and pipelines to load the data from IFREMER can be found at the following links.
+Implementation of Argo's schema and pipelines to load the data from ifremer can be found at the following links.

  - Schema implementation and indexing: `https://github.com/argovis/db-schema/blob/main/argo.py <https://github.com/argovis/db-schema/blob/main/argo.py>`_
  - Upload pipeline: `https://github.com/argovis/ifremer-sync <https://github.com/argovis/ifremer-sync>`_

-GO-SHIP Schema Extension
+CCHDO Schema Extension
 ------------------------

-The GO-SHIP data and metadata collections extend and implement the generic schema as follows.
+Argovis serves a selection of ship-based profiles curated by our colleagues at CCHDO.
+The CCHDO data and metadata collections extend and implement the generic schema as follows.

 Generic Metadata Division
 +++++++++++++++++++++++++

-GO-SHIP profiles divide the generic metadata fields between data and metadata records per the following.
-In general, GO-SHIP metadata records describe things that are consistent or slowly changing for a particular GO-SHIP cruise, while a data record represents a single profile.
+CCHDO profiles divide the generic metadata fields between data and metadata records per the following.
+In general, CCHDO metadata records describe things that are consistent or slowly changing for a particular CCHDO cruise, while a data record represents a single profile.

  - Data records: